nagasella/esa/README.md

 ESA is a compact, header-only framework (the main reason for this is that it extensively relies on C++ templates).
 Its main building blocks are the following:
 * The _Entity table_ is the main data structure of ESA: it essentially represents a collection of game objects, organized in tabular format
 * _Entities_ are IDs that identify game objects in a unique way; they are the _row index_ of the entity table
-* _Fields_ are the _column indices_ of the table, and they represent individual variables that each entity can possess (or not)
+* _Fields_ are the _column indices_ of the table, and they represent individual variables that each entity can own (or not)
-* _Entity Models_ are essentially the _types_ of the entities; they define which fields a certain type of entity possesses, and which not
+* _Entity Models_ are essentially the _types_ of the entities; they define which fields a certain type of entity owns, and which not
 * _Updaters_ are objects that work on tables and update their content.
 There are two types of updaters:
-    * _Entity Updaters_, which work on subsets of entities based on their fields or model
+    * _Entity Updaters_, which work on subsets of entities in a table based on their fields or model
     * _Table Updaters_, which do not necessarily process specific entities, but they can access a table's content freely
 * _Queries_ can be performed in order to filter a table - that is, look for specific entities based on a condition.
 Also, entity tables support _Apply_ operations, which consist in applying a function iteratively on the whole table (this can allow to modify all entities that satisfy a certain condition)